clulab/tomcat-text/wiki/Replaying_Metadata.md

 Use [CTRL-C] to kill the mosquitto_sub and tail processes when all of the metadata has been run.

-Finally, the compact json format of the oputput can be made human-readable using the jq program:
+Finally, the compact JSON format of the oputput can be made human-readable using the jq program:

 ```
 jq < my_output_file.json > my_pretty_output_file.json